gaf3/cnc-forge/GitHub.md

 and Pull Requests.
 Second, it uses git and SSH Keys to check out and commit code.

 All GitHub creds files are prefixed with `github_`, and each set of creds requires two files.
 First, all the information it needs to interact with the account on a GitHub server.
-Second, and an SSH private key to checkout and commit code.
+Second, an SSH private key to checkout and commit code.

 For each GitHub account you're using make sure you have: